Grouli123/Grouli123/README.md

 ![Profile views](https://visitor-badge.glitch.me/badge?page_id=Grouli123.Grouli123)
 [![Github](https://img.shields.io/github/followers/Grouli123?label=Follow&style=social)](https://github.com/Grouli123)

 <div size='20px'> Hi!
-My name is Kamil.
+My name is Nikita.
 Thank You for taking the time to view my GitHub Profile :smile:

 <img width="25%" align="right" alt="Github" src="https://user-images.githubusercontent.com/69174156/222849607-24ae78f6-2e79-4d7c-b809-ed393eedbad4.gif"/>

-- 🔭 I'm currently participating in game jams
+- 🔭 I'm currently participating in game jams.
+The last one I participated in was a Gamebox.
+Where, together with a team of 8 people, under the supervision of a mentor, the Cyber James game was developed over a month period, which was approved by 3 practicing experts of game studios in the field of Unity 3D and Unreal Engine development.

-- 🌱 At the moment I am studying the profession of a game designer at RANEPA
+- 🌱 At the moment I am studying for a master's degree at the RANEPA Institute in the field of game design and development of computer games

-- 👯 There are few projects in my GitHub, since most of it is embarrassing to show :sweat:
+- 👯 There are few projects in my GitHub :sweat:

-- 💬 Talk to me about Unity, C#, Unreal Engine, Git, Visual Studio Code
+- 💬 Talk to me about Unity, C#, Python, Git, Visual Studio Code and about the news in the gaming industry
   </div>
 <br>
 <h2> Skills <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 32px> </h2>